 2. Use FIFO (first in – first out)

 While it is critically important for perishable goods with a short shelf life, efficient stock rotation can impact any type of merchandise or goods.
 Manufacturers may repackage or update items at any time, making old stock obsolete, or packaging or items may become damaged, rendering them difficult to sell.
-Any business can use the same principle that grocery stores use to stock lettuce – new stock goes at the back, and older stock is pulled to the front.
+Any business can use the same stock control principle that grocery stores use to stock lettuce – new stock goes at the back, and older stock is pulled to the front.

 3. Analyze sales data to identify slow-selling goods.

 Items may move slow for a reason.
 High-ticket inventory items may stay on the shelves longer but be worth it to have in stock, or an item might simply not be as popular as forecast.
 To keep holding cost down, use a promotion or sale to get rid of the remaining stock, and stop ordering that product.

 4. Integrate inventory management system with point-of-sale (POS) system.